jschneier/django-storages/docs/backends/dropbox.rst

     DEFAULT_FILE_STORAGE = 'storages.backends.dropbox.DropBoxStorage'

+Two methods of authenticating are supported: 1) using an access token, or 2) using a refresh token with an app key and secret.
+Dropbox has recently introduced short-lived access tokens only, and does not seem to allow new apps to generate access tokens that do not expire.
+Short-lived access tokens can be indentified by their prefix. (i.e., short-lived access tokens start with ``'sl.'``).
+Please set the following variables accordingly:

 ``DROPBOX_OAUTH2_TOKEN``
-   Your Dropbox token.
+   Your Dropbox access token.
 You can obtain one by following the instructions in the `tutorial`_.

+``DROPBOX_OAUTH2_REFRESH_TOKEN``
+   Your Dropbox refresh token.
+You can obtain one by following the instructions in the `tutorial`_.

+``DROPBOX_APP_KEY``
+   Your Dropbox application key.
+Necessary to refresh the token.
+Set this variable in case you can only generate short-lived tokens.

+``DROPBOX_APP_SECRET``
+   Your Dropbox application secret.
+Necessary to refresh the token.
+Set this variable in case you can only generate short-lived tokens.

 ``DROPBOX_ROOT_PATH`` (optional, default ``'/'``)
    Path which will prefix all uploaded files.
 Must begin with a ``/``.